Kidnapping of Colleen Stan: Post-trial

-After the trial, Stan studied for an accounting degree and, as reported by Mara Bovsun in a March 9, 2014, New York Daily News article, "tried to move on to a normal life, but misery followed her—a string of failed marriages and a troubled child, now in jail."
-Stan also joined and volunteered for Redding Women's Refuge Center, an organization to help abused women.
+After the trial, Stan studied for an accounting degree, and, as reported by Mara Bovsun in a March 9, 2014, New York Daily News article, "tried to move on to a normal life, but misery followed her—a string of failed marriages and a troubled child, now in jail."
+Stan also joined and volunteered for Redding Women's Refuge Center, an organization that helps abused women.
 Janice reverted to her maiden name, Lashley, became a registered associate social worker and has worked as a mental health professional.
 Stan has changed her last name; both Janice and Stan continue to live in California.

-They do not communicate with each other.
+Originally ineligible for parole until 2023, Hooker had his hearing date moved up seven years to 2015 through California's Elderly Parole Program.
+On April 16, 2015, his request for parole was denied.
+Hooker would be eligible for another hearing in 2030.

+In 2020, California officials contacted Stan and advised her that they were looking into possibly granting Hooker parole in March 2021; it was speculated by the president of the Tehama County Deputy Sheriff's Association that this was due to the COVID-19 pandemic, but later reports clarified that Hooker was eligible for parole due to his accumulation of good credit in prison.
+After a hearing, a trial was set to determine if Hooker should be classified as a Sexually Violent Predator (SVP); if he is, he will be sent to a mental facility indefinitely and will be ineligible for parole.
+The trial has been delayed numerous times; a jury trial is now set for January 26, 2026.

 Cultural impact

 Films

-The main plot of the American documentary-style horror film, The Poughkeepsie Tapes (2007), was based on this case.

-On September 10, 2016, a television movie based on the case, titled Girl in the Box, premiered on Lifetime starring Addison Timlin as Colleen Stan, Zane Holtz as Cameron Hooker, and Zelda Williams as Janice Hooker.
+The main plot of the American documentary-style horror film The Poughkeepsie Tapes (2007) was based on Stan's case.
+On September 10, 2016, a television movie based on the case, titled Girl in the Box, premiered on Lifetime starring Addison Timlin as Colleen, Zane Holtz as Cameron, and Zelda Williams as Janice.
 The movie was followed by a two-hour documentary called Colleen Stan: Girl in the Box.